plenoptic-org/plenoptic/docs/user_guide/models_and_metrics/feature_extractor.md

 We do not perform synthesis in the exact same way as {cite:alp}`Feather2023-model-metam`.
 However, the resulting metamer is qualitatively similar.
 We note the differences below.
 :::

 Let us initialize our metamer object using the above image and model.
-Unlike in {cite:alp}`Feather2023-model-metam`, we are using the mean-squared error (the default) as our loss function.
+Unlike in {cite:alp}`Feather2023-model-metam`, we are using the mean-squared error (the default for {class}`~plenoptic.Metamer`) as our loss function.
+We also initialize with a sample of uniformly-distributed noise whose values range from 0 to 1, whereas the paper initialized with "a sample from a normal distribution with a standard deviation of 0.05 and a mean of 0.5".
 Like that paper, we find better synthesis results if we use a learning-rate scheduler to halve the optimizer's learning rate regularly, using {class}`~torch.optim.lr_scheduler.StepLR` (see the following dropdown for more details):

 ```{code-cell} ipython3
 met = po.Metamer(img, model)